Everything you need to know about Data Archiving

 In simple words, Backups are being kept for instant recovery of operational data while archiving stores the data that’s no longer needed frequently.

 But backups as you know, are being used to protect changing (active) data on a frequent basis.
-When this active data gets lost or become inaccessible, we’ve to go for smart recovery tools – unless we don’t have the backup of those files.
+When this active data gets lost or becomes inaccessible, we’ve to go for smart recovery tools – unless we don’t have the backup of those files.

 Active Archiving